Craving a crusty French loaf? Look no further than this easy baguette recipe. Only 4 ingredients and it’s mostly down time! You can do this!

 While the baguettes are rising, fill a baking pan with water and place it in the bottom of your oven.
 Preheat the oven and allow it to fill with steam from the water.
 This is the KEY to a crusty baguette.

-Place them in the oven and let them bake until deeply golden brown.
-They should feel light and dry on the outside, and when you tap them they should give a hollow sound.
+Place them in the hot oven, and allow them to bake until deeply golden brown.
+They should feel light and dry on the outside, and when you tap them, they should give a hollow sound.

 Authentic French Baguette Recipe

-Or just tear into it and eat it with a hot bowl of soup.
+Or tear into it and eat it with your favorite soup recipe.
 So satisfying!

-Baguettes are best when they’re freshly baked, but they’re still pretty darn great after a few days!
+Baguettes are best when freshly baked, but they’re still pretty fantastic the next day or even a few days later!

-A fancy French boulanger might not agree with me on this one, but I say go for it!
+A fancy French boulanger might disagree with me, but I say go for it!

 I do this a lot at my house.
 When the baguette is still fresh, slice it down into thin rounds.
-I’ll often cut on the diagonal so there is more surface area to spread yummy things on.
-Then just slip the baguette slices into a zip-top freezer bag, and into the freezer they all go.
-Whenever we want a slice of crusty French bread, we just pull out what we need.
+I’ll often cut on the diagonal, so there is more surface area to spread yummy things on.

 The baguette slices thaw in just a few minutes at room temp.
 Or they can be warmed in the oven or toasted up.
 It’s super convenient!